daijiang/lirrr/README.md

-# lirrr
+# `lirrr`

-A collection of R functions for my own use
+This package holds functions I wrote or collected that are useful for myself.

+You can install it with `devtools::install_github("daijiang/lirrr")`.